 Mr. Jain talked about the solar-powered micro cold room & phase change material (PCM) using reefer truck produced by his organization.
-The eco-design equipment's operation had proved to reduce refrigeration cost and help save electric vehicle energy.
+The operation of the equipment will not use battery, instead use solar cell.
+The operation uses a 100% grid free system and renewable base which also reduces cost of refrigeration for the farmers.
+In addition, electric vehicle energy saving is also achieved by using PCM.
+He pointed out the motivation for Eco-design implementation is to reduce environmental pollution, and encouraged SMEs to apply this concept to reduce operational costs.
 He highlighted that the key success results of applying Eco-design principles to his business are the use of locally available alternative energy coupled with energy-saving innovations that generate income for communities and farmers.